bgamari/ghc-wiki-import/building/shake.md

-Parsing the existing `*.mk` files and extracting variables is an interesting small standalone project.
+Parsing the existing `*.mk` files and extracting variables is an interesting small standalone project (see intermediate goals).

 ### Where options come from